 These exciting proof-of-principle results give hope that patients may regain function after spinal cord injury.
 What is now needed is to improve the transplantation therapy to make it more effective.

-In partnership with the Perry Cross Spinal Research Foundation, the team at Griffith University’s Eskitis Institute for Drug Discovery is planning to undertake a clinical trial in 2018 to progress this journey and show that this therapy can further regenerate patients’ sensory and motor function.
+In partnership with the Perry Cross Spinal Research Foundation, the team at Griffith University is planning to undertake a clinical trial to progress this journey and show that this therapy can further regenerate patients’ sensory and motor function.

 The clinical trial will involve taking olfactory cells from the own patients nose, the cells will be purified, enhanced and implanted into the patient’s spinal cord, followed by intensive rehabilitation to promote nerve regeneration.

 As part of the Spinal Injury Project, there are seven essential components needed for an effective therapy:

 To learn more about the Perry Cross Spinal Research Foundation and the Spinal Injury Project please see the four part video series below:

 Part 2.
 Who inspired Perry to find a cure for paralysis?